cognichip/developer-sandboxes/README.md

 ```
 developer-sandboxes/
 ├── python/          # Python implementation with FastAPI
-└── go/             # Go implementation with Gin
+└── go/             # Go implementation with Chi
 ```

 Each implementation includes: